praveensc319/Neural_networks-and-GAN_architecture/README.md

 ### About Dataset

 It is a dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.
-The task is to classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9, inclusively
+The task is to classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9, inclusively.

+The MNIST dataset can be downloaded from [here.](https://deepai.org/dataset/mnist)

 ### Building a Convolutional Neural Network